 Mathematics, and Data

-ACMD focuses on basic computing research that encompasses data and computational engineering, data sciences, high-performance computing, and applied mathematics.
+The Advanced Computing, Mathematics, and Data (ACMD) Division, led by Robert Rallo, focuses on basic and applied research in computing and mathematics.
+Our research programs are focused on intelligent systems, high-performance computing, computational mathematics, and software and data engineering. encompasses data and computational engineering, data sciences, high-performance computing, and applied mathematics.
 Our scientists develop and apply novel methodologies for:

 - Software Engineering for Data Integration, Visualization, and Analytics